Dresovense/orange3-textable/docs/doc/context.rst

 when its input data are modified (by deletion or addition of a connection, or because modified data is received through an existing connection).

-The **Cancel** button stops the widget from working and returns it to its previous state.
+The **Cancel** button interrupts the current process and therefore returns the widget to its precedent state.

 The informations generated below the **Send** button indicate if a table was correctly emitted, or the reasons why no table is emitted (typically, because it is empty).